 “Well, he’s usually nicer too.”

-“He’s an idiot.
-He’s obviously attracted to you, but he’s too much of a wimp to tell Ashley he wants to ask you out.”
+“He’s a prick.
+Obviously attracted to you, but too much of a wimp to tell Ashley he wants to ask you out.”

 “Really?”
 Mandy hated herself for asking.
 “You think he’s attracted to me?”

 “Who wouldn’t be?”
-Roger’s eyes were soft and brown, but had an intensity that was lacking in Brent’s crystal blues.
+Roger’s eyes were soft and brown but had an intensity that was intriguing.
 Mandy caught herself wondering if he was a good kisser.
 She looked over at Brent and Ashley and saw that they were sitting very close.
-At the same moment, Brent looked up.
-He looked so handsome in his tux that Mandy felt actual pain.
-For a moment, she couldn’t breathe.
-Oh no, I’m going to cry!
+At the same moment, Brent looked at her; so handsome in his tux that Mandy felt actual pain.

 “Mandy!
 Who is he?

 “His name is Roger.”
 Mandy checked herself in the mirror and saw that she was rosy from all the dancing.
 “He’s in college.”